monicagiraldochica/bash_tutorial/docs/files2.md

 "SUBJ4","DIAGN: Autism, Dyslexia, ADHD"
 ```

 In the following example we are going to read the same csv file from above called `example.csv`.
 The file has four columns.
 We are going to use the `while` loop to iterate through each line of the file and save the fields in variables `f1`, `f2`, `f3`, `f4`.
-Before starting to iterate, we have to tell bash that comma will be the separator in each line with `IFS=','`.
+Before starting to iterate, we have to tell Bash that comma will be the separator in each line with `IFS=','`.

 ```bash
 $ IFS=','